json-schema-org/understanding-json-schema/source/reference/object.rst

 keyword.

 .. note::
-   See `additionalProperties` for how to disallow properties that don't match any of the property names in ``properties``.
+   See `additionalproperties` for how to disallow properties that don't match any of the property names in ``properties``.

 For example, let's say we want to define a simple schema for an